jdiamond/pointless/README.md

 That example may seem pointless (it is!), but you won't normally use the `_` property.
 Pointless objects provide many methods for manipulating their values and returning new Pointless objects.
+Here's a more involved example:

     P(document.querySelectorAll('#form input'))
-    .map(function(input) { return input.name + '=' + input.value; })
+    .filter(P.get('name'))
+    .map(P.format('{name}={value}'))
     .join('&')
-    .then(function(values) {
+    .then(function(qs) {
-        // Do Ajax with values...
+        // Do Ajax with query string...
     });

 Many of the methods available on Pointless objects are also available as "static" methods on the `P` function.
-These methods take in an unwrapped value as their first argument and return an unwrapped value.
+You can see two of them in the previous example.
+These methods take in an unwrapped value and return an unwrapped value.
 They are meant for quick application of a single Pointless method.
 To apply more than one Pointless method to a value, consider chaining off a Pointless object instead.

+Many of the static methods also support automatic partial application.
+For example, the calls to `P.get()` and `P.format()` with just one argument  in the previous example returned new functions that takes the value to read from or to format.
+The more traditional way to write that would look like this:

+    P(document.querySelectorAll('#form input'))
+    .filter(function(input) {
+        return input.name;
+    })
+    .map(function(input) {
+        return P.format('{name}={value}', input);
+    })
+    .join('&')
+    .then(function(qs) {
+        // Do Ajax with query string...
+    });

 ### map(fn)